 Officers are individual/s holding senior management positions within the corporation.
 Officers can include a president, secretary, and treasurer.
 At least one officer is required for the corporation.

 Often times companies are incorporated by a single person who acts as the sole director, shareholder as well as officer.

 The share structure is an overall view of how the shares are going to be distributed amongst the shareholders.
-We provide 4 templates of share structures, you may also provide your own share structure.
+We provide a 4 class of shares template; you may also provide your own share structure.

 What is a Business Tradename?

 Tradenames allow you to operate a secondary business name under your new incorporation, if you wish to operate your corporate name or another business name without the legal ending for signage/advertising.